umutesa/Codex/README.md

 # Codex : A Personal Codex Agent

 ### Codex is an intelligent, interactive agent that understands context and responds to questions using multiple input formats.
-Whether you're exploring documents, datasets, or websites, Codex brings your personal knowledge to life through voice, visuals, and smart Q&A.
+Whether you're exploring documents, datasets, or websites, Codex brings your personal knowledge to life through voice, visuals, and Q&A to answe questions about Umutesa

 ## Key Features